Kauai Beaches

 Papa'a Bay

-If you have seen the action movie Six Days, Seven Nights, starring Harrison Ford and Anne Heche, then you are already familiar with this beach, since it was the setting for the plane crash scene.
-Read More
+If you have seen the action movie Six Days, Seven Nights starring Harrison Ford and Anne Heche, this picturesque beach may look familiar as it was the setting for the plane crash scene.

 Pila'a Beach